warlookq3/edx-documentation/en_us/shared/course_features/cohorts/verified_track_cohorts.rst

    * The course ID
    * The name of the verified track cohort

 ..
-Important:: After you provide the name of this verified track cohort to your partner manager, you must not rename this cohort.
+Important:: After your partner manager configures your course for verified track cohorting using the verified track cohort name that you provide, you cannot disable cohorts, and you cannot rename the special verified track cohort.

 .. _Step 5 Release Course Verified Track Cohorts: